-This article explains the 5 whys analysis, developed by continuous improvement guru Sakichi Toyoda in a practical way.
-After reading you will understand the basics of this powerful problem solving tool.
+5 Whys: this article explains the 5 Whys Analysis, or 5 Whys Technique, developed by continuous improvement guru Sakichi Toyoda in a practical way.
+It covers an introduction to the method, the application and an example.
+After reading you will understand the basics of this powerful root cause analysis and problem solving tool.

 Root cause of the problem

 By looking for the root cause of the problem (a root cause analysis), repetition of the problem can be prevented.